Humbly Homemade

 Make the Cheesecake

-• Add just the egg yolks, one at a time, mixing thoroughly after each addition.
+• Add the room-temperature egg yolks, one at a time, mixing thoroughly after each addition.

 • Add the Greek yogurt and mix again until it's well combined.
 Set aside.